Law Office Of Ben Carrasco PLLC 1

 What is a Domestic Partnership in Texas?

-In Texas, a domestic partnership would be a legally established relationship whereby two people live as a couple and are committed to one another but are not married.
-It would be much like a civil union or marriage but without legal status.
-The agreement helps define the relationship between partners who choose to remain unmarried, thus allowing clarity in certain personal matters such as financial obligations, shared property, and legal rights.
+In Texas, a domestic partnership is a legally established relationship whereby two people live as a couple and are committed to one another but are not married.
+It is much like a civil union or marriage, but without legal status.
+The agreement helps define the relationship between partners who remain unmarried, thus allowing clarity in certain personal matters such as financial obligations, shared property, and legal rights.

 Domestic partnerships do have their practical benefits.
-For example, domestic partners receive health insurance from employers to cover them in accessing medical care.
+For example, domestic partners receive health insurance from employers to help them access medical care.
 Domestic partnership agreements may also extend to creating legal safeguards that protect the interests of both parties in case of separation.

 What Cities and Counties in Texas Recognize Domestic Partnerships?